0cwa/ZuhausProto/project-plan.md

         [FE] Window Directions Checkboxes:
             [BE] Backend logic to get all unique directions from apartment_data.csv (e.g., "N", "S", "E", "W", "NE", etc. Values are semicolon-separated in the CSV).
             [FE] Generate checkboxes dynamically based on unique directions.
-            [FE] Implement "OR contains" logic for filtering preview counts.
-(If "N" or "E" are checked, count apartments with N or E or both).
+            [FE] Implement "at least 75% of selected directions must be present in the apartment's window directions" logic for filtering preview counts.
         [FE] Total Window Size Slider:
             [FE] Range slider.
             [BE] Backend logic for min/max from apartment_data.csv.